LemaireJean-Baptiste/eventstudy/docs-src/source/get_started.md

 # Get Started

-Through two examples, we will discover how to perform an event study analysis on a single event or on a sample of event.
+Through two examples, we will discover how to perform an event study analysis on a single event or on an aggregate of events.

 ```eval_rst
 .. contents::